Afghans plead for faster US evacuation from Taliban rule

 Hundreds of Afghans who lacked any papers or promises of flights also congregated at the airport, adding to the chaos.
 It didn’t help that many of the Taliban fighters were illiterate, and cannot read the documents.

-U.S. officials say they have evacuated 4,480 people since they took control of the airport over the weekend.
-The turmoil there has seen Afghans rush the tarmac.
+Nearly 6,000 people had been evacuated by the U.S. military since Saturday, a White House official said Wednesday night.
+The turmoil has seen Afghans rush the tarmac.
 In one instance, some apparently fell to their death while clinging to a departing American C-17 transport plane.

-The U.S. has declined to give estimates of how many U.S. citizens remain in Afghanistan and need an escape.
+The U.S. has declined to give estimates of how many U.S. citizens remain in Afghanistan and are in need of escape.

 About 100,000 Afghans were seeking evacuation through a U.S. visa program meant to provide refuge to Afghans who had worked with Americans, as well as family members, said Rebecca Heller, head of the U.S.-based International Refugee Assistance Program.
 Her organization was among those pressing the United States to urgently step up visa processing.